aaronasibbey/homecareproject/README.md

 # homecare-project

 Our Application, 'HomeCare' is an interactive app to pair privately practicing nurses with patients in need of care at their own homes.

-This app has a login feature which seperates the viewers of patient documents from the nurses, which enables permissions that are not given to other nurses.
+Patients' family members are able to view updates on the status of their relative which are provided by the nurse(s) who is/are caring for their family member.

+Nurses are able to view the medical needs and schedules of each of the patients to which they are assigned and post private updates about their visits with each patient.

+A superuser administrator is able to register new nurses/patients, and make assignments of which patients are seen by which nurses.

 ### Contributors:
 - Jack McKinstry @jackmckinstry